AboodAlshariqi/RecipeManagerApp/Project 2/README.md

 # U.S. Chronic Disease (Diabetes Analysis)

 Exploratory Data Analysis of diabetes prevalence and mortality trends across the United States (2010–2021).
-Built with Python and presented with a professional slide deck.
+Built with Python and presented using Powerpoint.

 ## Problem Statement
 Diabetes is one of the most prevalent chronic diseases among U.S. adults, driving significant long-term health and economic costs nationwide.
 This project analyzes national and state-level trends to support targeted public health decision-making.